Russia's Wagner mercenaries face uncertainty after the presumed death of its leader in a plane crash | Politics

 The Kremlin still could face challenges in keeping the strong presence in Africa that Prigozhin helped establish.

-Former Putin speechwriter Abbas Gallyamov argued Prigozhin may have been allowed to continue his post-activities because Russian authorities had to find people who would take over his work.
+Former Putin speechwriter Abbas Gallyamov said Prigozhin may have been allowed to continue his post-activities because Russian authorities had to find people who would take over his work.

 On Friday, Kremlin spokesman Dmitry Peskov refused to comment on Wagner's future.